bsstahl/CognitiveInheritance/Posts/critical-questions-about-microservices.md

 * How do we manage the versioning of utilized components, especially in regard to security updates?
 * How do we document our decisions for later review?

-##### Coalescence
+#### Questions about Coalescence

-Development teams should have conversations around **Coalescence** that are primarily focused around brining critical information about the operation of our systems together for easy acess.
+Development teams should have conversations around {PostLink:critical-cs-of-microservices-6of6-coalescence|Coalescence} that are primarily focused around brining critical information about the operation of our systems together for easy access.
 These conversations should include answering questions like:

 * What is our mechanism for deployment and system verification?
   * How will we identify, as quickly as possible, when a deployment has had a negative impact on our system?